How can simulation improve emergency department efficiency?

-Discrete event simulation tools like SIMUL8 are relied on to visually model emergency department flow systems, uncovering opportunities to improve operational efficiency in a low-risk environment.
+With Simul8, you can model emergency department flow systems, uncovering opportunities to improve operational efficiency in a low-risk environment.

-SIMUL8 is an extremely flexible tool, enabling emergency departments to easily test, measure and implement process changes and identify the effect of changes across complex systems.
+Simul8 enables hospitals to easily test, measure and implement process changes and identify the effect of changes across complex systems.

 Utilize existing data sources and predictive analysis to accurately identify or forecast capacity constraints and surges in demand.

 As simulation mirrors real processes in a visual way, you’ll easily see where queues and waiting times are happening – days, months or even years into the future.

 Test process changes in a safe, digital environment.

 Conduct powerful ‘what-if’ analysis to understand the impact of any changes in processes, resources, patient volumes and capacity on emergency department performance.

 Simulation allows you to thoroughly test changes, without risk to patients and existing processes.

 Compare improvement scenarios across waiting times, throughput, costs, and other important measures.

 This allows decisions to go beyond opinions and expert recommendations, and instead be based on evidence and quantifiable results for your hospital’s own circumstances.